Ari-LD/VEsNA-SARL/README.md

 # VEsNA-light

-VEsNA is a framework that enables JaCaMo agents to be embodied inside a virtual environment.
+VEsNA-SARL is a framework that enables SARL agents to be embodied inside a virtual environment.
 This repository contains the bridge between agent minds and agent bodies.
+VEsNA-SARL was built to extend VEsNA from the single use of JaCaMo agents to allow the use of SARL agents (and both together) as well.

 ![](./docs/vesna.gif)